kentcdodds/old-kentcdodds.com/content/blog/making-your-ui-tests-resilient-to-change/index.md

 1. Type a fake email in the input labeled `email`
 2. Type a fake password in the input labeled `password`
-3. Click on the button that `sign in`
+3. Click on the button that has text `sign in`

 And that would help to ensure that you are testing your software as closely to how it's used as possible.
 Giving you more value from your test.